dfernandez79/barman/README.md

 _Barman_ is a small library to _brew_ JavaScript objects.
 It allows you to define objects using [single-inheritance], and [traits].

-It's small (2.5k minimized - 1k compressed) and plays nice with other frameworks.
+It's small and plays nice with other frameworks.

 ----------------------------------------------------------------